The effects of the pandemic across the state are starting to show up in the data.

 Domestic migration driving changes in population growth rates.

-While a majority of the state’s most rural counties experienced a steady population decline during the 2010s, a shift seems to have occurred at the beginning of the 2020s.
+While a majority of the state’s most rural counties experienced a steady population decline during the 2010s, a shift seems to have occurred at the beginning of the 2020s and continues in 2022.

-In 2019, 46 counties (all rural) had a lower population than in 2010, but just two years later, in 2021, only 37 counties (all rural) had lower populations compared to 2010.
-There are two factors that drive population change: natural change (births minus deaths) and migration (out- and in-migration).
-And in Greater Minnesota, population growth can typically be found in three types of counties: counties that are considered recreational (central lakes), counties where non-white populations are concentrated (e.g. Nobles), and in metropolitan counties such as Blue Earth and Olmsted.
-The counties seeing growth since 2019, however, don’t fit into these three types.
+In 2019, 46 counties (all rural) had a lower population than in 2010, but just two years later, in 2022, only 36 counties (all rural) had lower populations compared to 2010.
+In Greater Minnesota, population growth can typically be found in three types of counties: counties that are considered recreational (central lakes), counties where non-white populations are concentrated (e.g. Nobles), and in metropolitan counties such as Blue Earth and Olmsted.
+However, since 2019, many counties that don’t fit these categories are experiencing population growth, or at least, very minor declines.

 Figure 1: Population gains outside of the seven-county metro are in “recreational” counties and where non-white populations are concentrated.
 Data: U.S. Census Decennial Census & American Community Survey 5-year

+Two factors drive population change: natural change (births minus deaths) and migration (out- and in-migration).
 Migration during the pandemic has been driving this distinct population shift that is now showing up in the data.
-Figure 2 provides the annual change in numbers of people for 2010-2019 and 2020-2021 based on both natural change and migration.
-As the data show, population driven by in-migration between 2020 and 2021 (orange) is significantly different from the average annual in-migration between 2010 and 2019 (red).
+Figure 2 provides the annual change in numbers of people for 2010-2019 and 2020-2022 based on both natural change and migration.
+As the data show, population driven by in-migration between 2020 and 2022 (orange) is significantly different from the average annual in-migration between 2010 and 2019 (red).
 For example, the entirely rural group of counties experienced an average out-migration of 276 people per year between 2010 and 2019.
-Between 2020 and 2021, they experienced an in-migration of 518 people.
+Between 2020 and 2022, they experienced an in-migration of 344 people.
 This shift is similar across town/rural and urban/town/rural mix counties.
-Interestingly, entirely urban counties experienced just the opposite, a significant out-migration between 2020 and 2021 that overwhelmed their modest growth through natural change.
+Interestingly, entirely urban counties experienced just the opposite, a significant out-migration between 2020 and 2022 that overwhelmed their modest growth through natural change.

 Figure 2 : Compared to the annual change from 2010 to 2019, rural areas of Minnesota are experiencing population gains due to significant in-migration.
 Data: U.S. Census Bureau, Population Estimates